PubNubDevelopers/Real-Time-Data-Streaming-Demo/README.md

 ## Demo

-A hosted demo version of this application can be seen at XXX
+A hosted demo version of this application can be seen at https://pubnub.com/demo/real-time-data-streaming/

 ## Features